 (Yemen) - Immigrant & Youth Ambassador, Green Card Voices.
 Student at St. Catherine's University.

 (El Salvador) - Student at MCTC getting a degree in Social Work.

 (Haiti) - Air Force cadet, student at St. Thomas University.

-(Myanmar) - Student at St. Paul Technical College getting a degree in Nursing.
+(South Sudan) - Student at NDSU getting a degree in Mechanical Engineering.

 Get ready to explore the mindset, behaviors and skills necessary to be a better collaborator, innovator and communicator who can truly foster growth and change.
 You will walk away from this workshop with increased self-awareness, a set of micro-skills you can utilize in everyday work and life, and inspiration to help you transform the way you interact with others.

 Elena Imaretska works at the intersection of arts, business and innovation.
 As Chief Innovation Officer for the Brave New Workshop, Elena spends her days managing programs that focus on the human side of innovation.
 She is the co-author of "The Innovative Mindset: 5 Behaviors for Accelerating Breakthroughs" and often speaks on the topic of innovation.
 Prior to joining the Brave New Workshop, Elena was raised in Bulgaria, studied in Germany, worked in Japan and received a B.A. degree at Colorado College and an M.B.A. from Thunderbird School of Global Management.
 Elena lives in Minnetonka with her husband and son and is an active member of the Twin Cities running community.